I've had my Amiga 1200 for may years. Over time it has gathered quite a few expansions.

 As on the Amiga I attach the power cables on the back of the power connector on the C64 motherboard.
 The power will thereby enter the motherboard the same way as before, which means that the old power switch will continue to work as before.

 I get the 230V AC from the circuit board inside the PSU.
 I attach the cable after the fuse to allow the new transformer to enjoy some safety as well.
-To clarify: I do not get the power directly from the incoming power as I did with the work light.
+To clarify: I don't get the power directly from the incoming power as I did with the work light.
 This means that the PSU must be turned on to get the 9V AC.
 On the other hand the PSU must be turned on to get the +5V DC as well, so I don't see this as a problem even though it means that the Amiga will always be on when the C64 is to be used.
 The way the computer is